improbable-eng/phtree-cpp/README.md

 ## Compiling the PH-Tree

-The PH-Tree index itself is a *header only* library, it can be used by simply copying all headers in the `phtree` folder.
+The PH-Tree index itself is a *header only* library, it can be used by simply copying everything in the `include/phtree` folder.
 The examples, tests and benchmarks can be build with bazel or cmake.

 <a id="build-system-and-dependencies"></a>